 On March 13, 2020, the Company approved a stock repurchase program pursuant to which the Company may, from time to time, purchase up to \$10.0 million of its outstanding shares of common stock (the "Program").
 The shares may be repurchased from time to time in privately negotiated transactions or the open market, including pursuant to Rule 10b5-1 trading plans, and in accordance with applicable regulations of the SEC.
 The timing and exact amount of any repurchases will depend on various factors including, the performance of the Company's stock price, general market and other conditions, applicable legal requirements and other factors.
 The Program may be terminated or amended by the Company's board of directors at any time prior to the expiration date.
 On April 16, 2020, the Company announced a temporary suspension of the Program in light of the uncertainties presented by the COVID-19 pandemic and surrounding events.
 However, as announced on November 2, 2020, the Company resumed the Program.
-While the Program originally had an expiration date of April 15, 2021, the Company's board of directors.
+While the Program originally had an expiration date of April 15, 2021, the Company's board of directors extended the expiration of the Program to November 5, 2021, subject to certain limitations and conditions.